 Prior to working at Meyer, Ku’ulei worked in community associations across the leeward side of the Big Island where she also volunteered with local organizations focused in environmental conservation.
 Her history with inequality and social justice is rooted in the mele and oli of her ancestors.

 Ku’ulei continues to advocate for Native Hawaiian rights; from the protests on Mauna Kea to the need to uplift those in her community.
-She now enjoys volunteering with the Forest Park Conservancy and the Ke Kukui Foundation.
+She enjoys volunteering at the Forest Park Conservancy and Oregon Humane Society.

 Ku’ulei joined Meyer in June 2020.